Life Insurance for Stay-at-Home Moms and Dads

 Tips for Stay-at-Home Parents Buying Life Insurance

-4. Review Regularly: Adjust coverage as children grow or debts change.
+• Review Regularly: Adjust coverage as children grow, debts change, or family circumstances evolve.

-5. Shop Around: Compare insurers—some limit non-income earners to 50–75% of working spouse’s coverage.
+• Shop Around: Compare multiple insurers; some limit coverage for non-income earners to 50–75% of the working spouse’s policy.

 FAQ: Life Insurance for Stay-at-Home Moms and Dads